Have you been served with a Notice of Opposition to your trademark application?

 Be sure to have full familiarity with what may be expected of you as a trademark opposition litigant.

 3. Discuss Your Options

-To discuss you trademark opposition matter, feel free to contact me now and I’ll get back to you soon.
+To discuss your trademark opposition matter, feel free to contact me now and I’ll get back to you soon.